-If there was a particular quality that characterised the pioneer groups of Salesians in India, it was their unflinching fidelity to Don Bosco and their ardent desire to make Don Bosco's charism firmly rooted in their 'new fatherland'.
+If there was a particular quality that characterised the pioneer groups of Salesians in India, it was their unflinching fidelity to Don Bosco and their ardent desire to make the Salesian charism firmly rooted in their "new fatherland".
 In order to achieve this objective, they invested all their energies and resources for it.
 They were daring, creative, patient and persevering in their efforts, and in spite of their limitations and short comings, they succeeded in their enterprise to a great extent.
 But one should also acknowledge the ability of the Indian culture to be open and receptive to positive values found in other cultures irrespective of their provenience.
-This cultural condition also facilitated the inculturation of the charism of Don Bosco so that when the Salesians reached India, they found a 'fertile soil' where Don Bosco's charism could grow and take root.
-Therefore, this favourable cultural context of India should be also be recognised as one of the factors responsible for the rapid inculturation of Don Bosco's charism in the country.
+This cultural condition also facilitated the inculturation of the Salesian charism, so that when the Salesians reached India, they found a "fertile soil" where Don Bosco's charism could grow and take root.
+Therefore, this favourable cultural context of India should also be recognised as one of the factors responsible for the rapid inculturation of the Salesian charism in the country.
 Further, India inherited a charism which had its origin in a fully Christian context, and it took root in a predominantly non-Christian context.
-Perhaps, the novelty and uniqueness of the inculturation of the charism of Don Bosco in India consists precisely in this, and it is a proof that the charism of Don Bosco is universal and that it has the ability to incarnate itself in any culture, provided the right processes and methods are employed.
+Perhaps, the novelty and uniqueness of the inculturation of the Salesian charism in India consists precisely in this, and it is a proof that the charism of Don Bosco is universal and that it has the ability to incarnate itself in any culture, provided the right processes and methods are employed.